Praise for ProImmune's ProScern® CFSE DC-T Cell Assays by

-This highly sensitive and versatile assay measures if candidate proteins induce helper CD4+ T cell proliferation that may lead to anti-drug antibody responses or other unwanted immunogenicity.
+The highly sensitive and versatile ProsScern® DC-T cell assay measures if candidate proteins induce helper CD4+ T cell proliferation that may lead to anti-drug antibody responses or other unwanted immunogenicity.

 Additionally, in some cases it may not be possible to use the antigen to stimulate PBMC directly, particularly if the antigen involved modifies the function of responding T cells.
 To avoid such assay interference, antigens can be presented using dendritic cells, allowing the relative antigenicity of different leads to be compared directly.

 The assay uses samples from ProImmune’s bank of healthy high-resolution MHC Class II tissue-typed donor samples.
 A donor cohort can be selected to provide representative coverage of a particular population of interest, or to mimic the allele frequencies found in the global population.
-A cohort of 20, 40 or 50 donors is used, depending on the scale of the study.
+Typically a cohort of 40 to 50 donors is used, depending on the desired scale of the study.

 Donor PBMC are used as a source of monocytes that are cultured in defined media to generate immature dendritic cells.
 Dendritic cells are loaded with test antigen (whole protein), and are then induced into a more mature phenotype by further culture in defined media.
-CD8+ T cell-depleted donor PBMC from the same donor sample are labeled with CFSE then cultured with the antigen-primed DCs for 7 days, after which octuplicates are tested.
+PBMC from the same donor sample are labeled with CFSE then cultured with the antigen-primed DCs for 7 days.
 Each DC-T cell culture includes a set of untreated control wells.
 The assay also incorporates reference antigen controls, comprising two potent whole protein antigens.

 Response Index for Evaluating Immunogenicity